shybruh/pssmngr/README.md

 python main.py
 ```

-2. On first run, you'll be prompted with a master password
+2. On first run, you'll be prompted with a master password.
+Make sure to remember this password.
-3. Use the following:
-   - `add` - Add a new password entry
-   - `view` - View stored passwords
-   - `edit` - Modify existing entries
-   - `delete` - Remove password entries
-   - `import csv` - Import from backup csv

 ## Security Features